somatropin for injection

 Serostim is recombinant (made in a lab) human growth hormone for treatment of HIV wasting (unintentional loss of weight) or cachexia (general ill health resulting from emaciation), decreased lean body mass (muscle), and loss of physical endurance.
 Loss of muscle can be difficult to notice or diagnose.
-Serostim has been shown to increase HIV replication in the test tube; therefore, patients must be taking anti-HIV therapy, known as HAART (or cART), in order to be prescribed Serostim.
+Serostim has been shown to increase HIV replication in the test tube; therefore, patients must take anti-HIV therapy, known as HAART (or cART), in order to be prescribed Serostim.

 serostim.com; (877) 714-AXIS (2947)

 AWP6 mg: 7 injections (usually a one-week supply) $5,297.04